IBM-Cloud/fintech-travel/README.md

     ```
     MQLight should now start.

-    Note: *If you have multiple installations you may receive an AMQ6109 error, which we fixed by instead running ```sudo ./mqlight-start``` on your original MQLight installation.*
+    Note: *If you have multiple installations you may receive an AMQ6109 error, which we fixed by instead running ```$ sudo ./mqlight-start``` on your original MQLight installation.*

 3. Once MQLight has started, a browser window will open to http://localhost:9180.
 MQLight process will run in the background.